araval/trump-bot/README.md

 forward direction gives us the initial sentence in reverse.
 Reversing this reversed sentence and combining with the forward piece gives the complete sentence.

-When the input word in not present in the dictionary, I use word2vec to find the closest word, and return a sentence.
+The model requires a "seed-word" to generate a sentence.
+If the input does not contain a word present in the vocabulary, then this model will not be able to generate a sentence.
+To solve this problem, I used word vectors!
+I downloaded 400,000 50-dimensional pre-trained word vectors from Stanford's NLP project (GloVe), which were trained on Wikipedia and gigaword5.
+I wrote a C++ program to find 10 most similar words for all 400,000 words.
+Now, if input does not contain a word in Trump's vocabulary, the model looks for words similar to the input word, which might be present in Trump's vocabulary.
+If such as word is found, then the model generates a sentence.
+Otherwise, the model resorts to uttering a sentence from a list of 'canned responses'.

 ## Examples
 ![Donald plays Golf](https://github.com/araval/trump-bot/blob/master/images/golf.png)